prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 * [Mainnet](https://launchpad.ethereum.org) which is the current, live version of Ethereum proof-of-stake with billions of dollars worth of real ETH
 * [Prater testnet](https://prater.launchpad.ethereum.org) which is a useful staging testnet for development and users that want to try things out before hopping into the real mainnet
-* **Bopsten testnet**, a new consensus-layer test network that you can use to test proof-of-stake before The Merge.
-When using Bopsten, you'll have to run a local execution node on the Ropsten execution-layer test network.

 Mainnet is enabled by **default** in all Prysm commands.
 If you want to use the **Prater** testnet, just add `--prater` to _all_ your Prysm commands.